Egypt

 Cairo & Giza

-The pyramids, the Egyptian Museum (the new one), and chaotic Cairo itself.
+The pyramids, the Grand Egyptian Museum, and chaotic Cairo itself.

 -